openpnp/openpnp/Setup-and-Calibration:-Vacuum-Setup.md

 Each nozzle will have a valve that controls the vacuum to the nozzle tip.
 To configure the vacuum valve for a nozzle:

-1. [[Create an Actuator|Setup and Calibration: Actuators]] for each nozzle, and one additional Actuator if you want to control your pump.
+1. [[Create an Actuator|Setup and Calibration: Actuators]] for each nozzle.
+It should be named something like N1_VAC, N2_VAC, etc.
+2. Set the boolean command for the actuator so that it turns the valve on and off when the actuator is triggered.
-2. In Machine Setup -> Nozzles, select a nozzle and then select the Vacuum tab.
+3. In Machine Setup -> Nozzles, select a nozzle and then select the Vacuum tab.
-3. In the Vacuum tab, select the Actuator you created for this nozzle's valve.
+4. In the Vacuum tab, select the Actuator you created for this nozzle's valve.
-4. Repeat steps 2 and 3 for all nozzles.
+5. Repeat steps 2 and 3 for all nozzles.

+## Pump Control Setup

+OpenPnP can turn the pump on and off whenever it is needed by any nozzle on the head.
+As long as at least one nozzle is calling for vacuum, the pump will run.
+To use this functionality:

+1. [[Create an Actuator|Setup and Calibration: Actuators]] and set the boolean command to turn the pump on and off.
-5. If you want your pump to turn on and off when needed, go to Machine Setup -> Heads and select your Head, then find the Vacuum Pump Actuator field and select the actuator you created for your pump.
+2. Go to Machine Setup -> Heads and select your Head, then find the Vacuum Pump Actuator field and select the actuator you created for your pump.

 ***